SaraMehlis/QuickBites/README.md

 <li>Color scheme</li>
 Black and white colors were kept simple for readability and to minimise distraction.Green and red accents were added to reflect the Italian theme.
+Text colour is kept simple for readability and to minimise distraction.
 </ul>